 Berlin: Imagine a City – Rory Maclean

-With this ambitious work MacLean weaves a series of story lines, spanning from the middle ages to the twenty first century, to create a captivating and vivid biography of Berlin.
-The twenty four narrative threads stem from an eclectic cast: soldiers, artists, prostitutes and kings all have their say; with the likes of Marlene Dietrich, Joseph Goebbels and David Bowie making an appearance.
+With this ambitious work MacLean plots a series of story lines, spanning from the middle ages to the twenty first century, to create a captivating and vivid biography of Berlin.
+The twenty four narrative threads stem from an eclectic cast: soldiers, artists, prostitutes and kings; with the likes of Marlene Dietrich, Joseph Goebbels and David Bowie making an appearance.
 Often straying from historical accuracy, this is not an academic study of Berlin’s history.
 Rather, MacLean uses poetic license and prose to expose the fears, ambitions and desires of the myriad characters who have somehow played a part, for better or worse, in Berlin’s tumultuous history.

 “[Berlin] resonates with the echo of lives lived, dreams realised and evils executed with shocking intensity.
 No other city has repeatedly been so powerful, and fallen so low; few other cities have been so shaped and defined by individual imaginations.”